Support & advice

 The UK European Consumer Centre hosted by CTSI, provides free advice and support to consumers who have a dispute with a trader based in another European country.

 The centre can be contacted by phone on 01268 886690, or by email at email@example.com.
 Telephone lines are open from Monday to Friday 09:00am to 5:00pm (closed bank and public holidays).
 More information is available on its website www.ukecc.net.

 Please note that if you need advice on a problem with goods or services bought in the UK, you need to contact the Citizens Advice Consumer Service on 03454 04 05 06

 The, European Consumer Centre for services hosted by CTSI, is a website and telephone service providing free pre-shopping advice to consumers and businesses.
 The centre can be contacted by phone on 01268 886694, or by email at firstname.lastname@example.org.

 Telephone lines are open from Monday to Friday 09:00am to 5:00pm (closed bank and public holidays).
 More information is available on its website, www.ukecc-services.net

-The Online Dispute Resolution (ODR) helpline, hosted by CTSI, provides assistance to consumers who wish to use the ODR platform to resolve complaints about online purchases.
-The helpline can be contacted by phone on 03456 089579, or by email at email@example.com.
-Telephone lines are open from Monday to Friday 09:00am to 5:00pm (closed bank and public holidays).
-More information is available on its website, https://www.odrcontactpoint.uk/
+The Online Dispute Resolution (ODR) platform was set up by the European Commission to help consumers and traders resolve their disputes about online purchases by using Alternative Dispute Resolution (ADR) bodies.
+For advice on using the platform, the national help desk can be contacted by phone on 03456 089579, or by email at email@example.com.
+Telephone lines are open from Monday to Friday 09:00 am to 5:00 pm (closed UK bank and public holidays).
+More information is available on its website: https://www.odrcontactpoint.uk/.

 When a consumer and trader come into dispute over goods or services bought from the trader, the law now requires that the trader supply the consumer with details of an alternative dispute resolution (ADR) body capable of dealing with the complaint.